ChicoState/Demo-InternetOfThings/README.md

 	My Applets > " + " (top right button) > click " this " >
 	search " Google Assistant "  > Fill out form > click " That " >
 	search " Webhooks " > click " Make a web request " > replace URL with public IP and web server port used by Flask

-# Demo-InternetOfThings
-# Demo-InternetOfThings